Migacz85/checklist-data-centric/4-project-criteria.md

 - Don't leave your editor while checking your criteria for project :)
 - Get better understanding from what grade is coming from.
-- Get instant access to requirements
+- Get instant access to requirements.

 Just tick them [x] while developing.
 It can be used in case of previous projects - just delete not applicable section.